 In 1146 Osbert, the nephew of Bishop Flambard, gave the Church of Middleham to the Prior and Convent at Durham, this is the first recorded mention of the village.
 In 1183 the "Boldon Book", a survey of all the land owned by the Bishop of Durham, records that there were some 32 households in the village, which was surveyed along with neighbouring Cornforth.
 The survey was particularly detailed and names a number of individuals such as Arkil, Ralph and William the Headborough.
 Bishop Middleham was one of the principal residences of the Bishops of Durham.
 The residence of the Bishops now only survives as earthwork remains.

-By the late 14th century the Bishop of Durham appears to have no longer used the Castle as a residence and the buildings and land were let out at first to his bailiff.
+By the late 14th century the Bishop of Durham appears to have no longer used the Castle as a residence and the buildings and land were initially let out to his bailiff.
 By 1509 this was a man named John Hall who enjoyed a lease of 31 years.
 The castle and deer park passed through a number of hands over the following centuries including the Eure family of Witton Castle, the Freville's and by the 18th century the Surtees family which included the notable historian Robert Surtees, who lived nearby at Mainsforth and wrote on the village and Castle in his History of Durham in 1823.

 By the 19th century the contains four public houses, a brewery, and a few tradesmen's shops.
-The a village mainly supported itself by farming, though there was some coal mining; the remains of a wagonway have been recorded.
+The village mainly supported itself by farming, though there was some coal mining; the remains of a wagonway have been recorded.
 The main railway line also ran close to the village.